labe/sinatra_user_accounts/creating_accounts.md

 So if you look back at the refactored route, it's saying:

 * If <code>User.authenticate</code> returns a user, store that user in a local variable <code>user</code>, set the session cookie for this user and redirect to the root path
-* Else redirect to the login page so the user can try again
+* Else reload the login page so the user can try again

 ### Back to the helper method